djupudga/brails/README.md

 ```

 The above command inserts overrides defined in the `overrides.yaml` file
-into the target YAML files using a template language similar to Mustache.
+into the target YAML files using the Mustache template language.

 # Examples